SoftUni-Internal/interactive-content/EN/Course.md

-# Cybersecurity and Social Engineering
+# Working as а Developer in Amazon

 ## Description
-- What actions can we take to increase our productivity?
+In this webinar, Viktor Dakov will answer some of the following questions:
+- What do you need to know before getting into programming;
+- Which is more important: talent or hard work;
+- Which programming language to start with;
+- How to prepare for your first interview;
-- How to maintain concentration during work?
+- How did he decide to apply for a job in Amazon;
-- What tools can be useful for us to manage our time and tasks?
-- What are the biggest challenges of telecommuting?
+- What are the questions asked on an Amazon interview.
-- Will remote work become more common in the future?
-- What good practices can we apply in our work process now?

 ## Language
 English